After reviewing this information, you will be able to:

 After you have performed your initial search, view only Articles or peer-reviewed sources by using the left sidebar to filter results.
 Check the image below for more details and directions

 Sometimes it is best to search a more specific journal database than MavScholar.
 When you search a database, you'll get information from lots of journals at once, saving you time and energy.
 Most databases are subject-specific, so you know you'll get relevant information.

-You can access databases from Memorial Library's homepage.
-On the left-hand side, you'll find our links to databases.
+You can access databases from the Library Services homepage.
+Below the search box, you'll find our links to databases.
 Our "Article Databases A-Z" is great if you're trying to find a specific database.
 Or else, check out our "Class and Subject Guides."
 They're divided by department and class, and through them you can usually find databases topically.

 You can use phrases in direct quotes to find that exact phrase in that exact order.
 If you type in words without quotation marks, the search will look for those words in any order.
 You can also use boolean operators like and, or, and but to make your search more specific.
 Here's an example using the Academic Search Premier database:

 If you're getting irrelevant results, you can modify your results using the sidebar.
 Narrow your results by date, source type, and other limitations.

 There are a few options that will probably be more help than others.
 For instance, in the Academic Search Premier database, you can limit the search to "Full Text" or "Scholarly ( Peer Reviewed) Journals."
 Full text means that the database will only look for the articles where the database has the whole article.
 "Scholarly (Peer Reviewed) Journals," means that the articles found will only be from journals that are reviewed by expert scholars.